Toshiba Aurex System 10: Still Playing After All Those Years

 The beachfront at Caalan Beach Resort was too rocky to take a quick swim in.

-Calle Hama is the unofficial party street in El Nido since it’s where most tourists end up after their sorties along the beach.
-It’s a narrow, interior road; hence, it is closed at night to all vehicular traffic –except for tricycles owned by resorts along the coast– to allow enough space for all the touristy goings-on.
+Calle Hama is the unofficial party street in El Nido, as it’s where most tourists end up after their excursions along the beach.
+It’s a narrow, interior road; hence, it is closed at night to all vehicular traffic – except for tricycles owned by resorts along the coast – to allow enough space for all the touristy activities.

-Because of poor or even non-existent urban planning & zoning, it suffers, just like most remote bayside resorts all over the country, from its failure to exude any charm or appeal.
-The area is simply a potpourri of haphazardly-erected food stalls, souvenir shops, hostels, and houses, where locals, backpackers barely out of their teens, and elderly tourists mingle and simply wander around.
+Due to poor or even non-existent urban planning & zoning, it suffers, just like most remote bayside resorts all over the country, from its inability to exude any charm or appeal.
+The area is a haphazard collection of food stalls, souvenir shops, hostels, and houses, where locals, backpackers barely out of their teens, and elderly tourists mingle and wander around.

 After trying out a few pieces of “barbecue-on-a-stick” from a sidewalk stand, we got bored with the area, as it was a bit early, and took another tricycle ride towards “Bulalo Plaza“.

 We stopped just a few meters after we exited the junction of Rizal Street and the Taytay-El Nido highway.
-Unless you’re a local, and although the place is open 24 hours every day, it is so easy to miss, as the small signage is overwhelmed by the cliff walls and the surrounding greenery.
+Unless you’re a local, and although the place is open 24 hours a day, it is easy to miss, as the small signage is often overwhelmed by the cliff walls and the surrounding greenery.

 We climbed a few steps into the eatery and were ushered to a table right in the middle of the place by a pleasant, effeminate waiter who introduced himself as Megan.
-The entire setup looked more like a kitchen converted into a restaurant with about eight wooden tables and bamboo benches in a squat, elevated location that fronted the highway.
+The entire setup resembled a kitchen converted into a restaurant, featuring about eight wooden tables and bamboo benches in a squat, elevated location that faced the highway.

 Two orders of the house special, ‘bulalo‘ (beef shank soup with vegetables), a plate of ‘seafood sisig’ (a variety of minced seafood sautéed in a sizzling skillet topped with chilis & fresh egg), rice, sodas, and a bottle of beer were more than enough for our stomachs.
 Afterward, we decided to walk back to town to shake off some of the cholesterol deposits.

 Along the way, Mat & Johan inquired at a roadside travel and tour stall for the earliest trip back to Puerto Princesa on Wednesday to catch the underground cave trip on the same day.
-Mat balked at the idea after learning that they would not only barely make it to PP on time but that he would also lose the money he paid for our already-booked and scheduled return trip.
+Mat balked at the idea after learning that they would not only barely make it to PP on time but also lose the money he had paid for their already booked and scheduled return trip.

 Mat and Johan — just outside a travel & tour stall along the Taytay-El Nido National Highway

 Back at Calle Hama to get our free ride back to the resort, the trio went shopping for souvenirs while I scoured the place for some cold beer in cans.
 I managed to get some, but they were not cold, so I searched in vain for some ice.
-Our driver suggested I could just ask them for free back at the resort, so our tricycle squeezed back into that narrow alley, its motor sputtering in the stillness of the early evening along the shore.
+Our driver suggested I could get some at the resort, so our tricycle squeezed back into that narrow alley, its motor sputtering in the stillness of the early evening along the shore.

 Ruby showed up later in the room holding a block of ice wrapped in plastic that Bee had given her.
 While they all prepared their things for the island-hopping trip the next morning, I sat back on the bed to enjoy my ice-filled glass as I slowly poured the country’s best beer –San Miguel– into it.